Stanisław Poniatowski (1676–1762): The Great Northern War and subsequent Swedish service

 In 1702, Swedish forces invaded the Commonwealth as part of the Great Northern War, which had begun in 1700 between the Swedish Empire and the Tsardom of Russia.
 Augustus II, king of Poland and Elector of Saxony, was an ally of the Russian tsar Peter I. Augustus's forces were defeated, and the king himself was forced back to Saxony.
 He was replaced by Charles with Stanisław Leszczyński, a Polish nobleman and count of the Holy Roman Empire.
 Poniatowski, serving as a negotiator between the Wielkopolska Confederation and Charles XII, took the side of Leszczyński and distanced himself from the Sapiehas, formerly his patrons.
 In 1705, he became the colonel over Leszczyński's newly raised Trabant guard, modeled after the reputable Swedish Drabant Corps.

 In 1708, Leszczyński appointed Poniatowski his personal representative to Charles XII.
 He participated in the Battle of Holowczyn that year, and served as an aide to Charles XII during his exile in the Ottoman Empire after the Battle of Poltava in 1709.
 Here, he worked to establish an alliance between the Ottomans and the Swedes, aiming to bring the Ottomans into the war against Russia.
 Due to diplomatic efforts on the part of the French, aligned with Sweden, the Ottomans began to campaign against the Russians in 1710.
 With this change in Ottoman foreign policy came the dismissal of Çorlulu Ali Pasha, Grand Vizier of Ahmed III.
 His successor, Köprülü Numan Pasha, was an acquaintance of Poniatowski and had been a supporter of an anti-Russian shift in Ottoman politics.

 Poniatowski accompanied the Ottomans during the Pruth River Campaign, but was dissatisfied with the Treaty of the Pruth, which saw the withdrawal of the Ottomans from the war.
 His attempts to prolong and inflame the conflict failed, resulting in a loss of his status in the Empire and his eventual departure from it in 1713.

 Poniatowski did not return to Poland, as Lesczyński had been forced to retreat to Swedish Pomerania upon the return of Augustus in 1709.
 With the support of Russian forces, Augustus had forced Lesczyński from the throne and had retaken the crown in that year.
 Instead, Poniatowski entered the service of Sweden, serving as a diplomat for both Charles XII and Lesczyński.
-He was later involved in mediation attempts between Lesczyński and Augustus, and also joined the Swedish army in various campaigns, being wounded during one in 1716.
+He was later involved in mediation attempts between Lesczyński and Augustus, and also joined the Swedish army in various campaigns, being wounded during one in Norway in 1716.
 During the course of his diplomatic activities, he traveled throughout Europe, including to such countries as Prussia, France, and Spain.
 For his service to Charles XII, he received the position of the governor of Palatine Zweibrücken, then in personal union with Sweden.